conorstarrs/sentence-validation/README.md

 This project provides a way to determine whether or not a string is valid, based on a set of rules.
 The core logic is in a Java class which, for ease of use, has been deployed as a serverless Lambda function on Amazon Web Services.
 I have created a vanilla JavaScript and HTML UI to provide a simple way to interact with the code.
 A user is given a full breakdown of the results after submitting a sentence for validation.

-## Live Demo

-Please visit https://assignment.conorstarrs.dev/ to view a live demo of the application where you can validate a sentence.

 ## Source code file structure

 - SentenceValidationFunction/src/main - Code for the application's Lambda function, written in Java.